RMV Safety

 Percent of 18+ and Junior Operator customers who passed a road test exam on the first attempt

-The pass rate on first attempt for those taking a road test exam is a measure that compares the total volume of road tests exams by age demographic (Junior Operator’s License (JOLs), and 18+ individuals) against those that pass their road test exam on the first try.
-In Massachusetts, you must pass a road test exam to be eligible for a driver’s license.
-Junior operators are any driver under the age of 18, they are also required to complete a driver’s education program before their road test exam.
+The pass rate on first attempt for those taking a road test exam is a measure that compares the total volume of road tests exams against those that pass their road test exam on the first try by age demographic (junior operators and 18+ individuals).
+In Massachusetts, individuals must pass a road test exam to be eligible for a driver’s license.
+Junior operators (any driver under the age of 18) are also required to complete a driver’s education program before their road test exam.
 Customers who are 18 years of age and older do not have to attend driver’s education classes.

-During FY22, 84 percent of JOL customers passed their road test exam on first attempt as opposed to 57 percent of 18+ customers passed their road test exam on first attempt.
-In FY21, a fleet of Commonwealth owned vehicles was deployed for road tests that continued to be used through FY22 and ceased their use on May 2, 2022.
+During FY23, 82% of Junior Operator License (JOL) customers passed their road test exam on first attempt as opposed to 55% of 18+ who customers passed their road test exam on first attempt.

 Percent of customers that have a REAL ID vs standard and legacy ID